 The Site I Courses I Internships I Housing I Inclusions I Costs | Insurance | Financial Aid | Applications

+This immersive study abroad program gives you insight into the significant ways in which Sydney has been imagined, invented, and transformed by globalization.
+Earn 12-15 credits.
 Courses held at CAPA are offered in the fields of art, broadcasting, business, economics, English, history, international studies, political science, and psychology.
-In addition to courses in these disciplines, third and fourth year students can earn up to six credit hours by participating in an internship (see below).
+In addition to courses in these disciplines, third and fourth-year students can earn up to six credit hours by participating in an internship (see below).

 Housing and Meals

 Students live in CAPA designated off-campus apartment housing with shared bedrooms.
 Apartments will include a kitchen, bathroom, and television.
 All utilities and linens are included.
 Students can arrange an Internet connection in the apartment for an additional charge.
 Students will grocery shop and cook for themselves

 A local transit pass (Opal Card) is provided for the duration of the program.

 Enjoy a full-day excursion to the dazzling Blue Mountains, which includes a visit to Featherdale National Park where you can get up close and personal with kangaroos and koalas, and an incredible dinner and overnight stay at the Taronga Zoo.